Dameo: History

 Like capture by approach, the linear movement mechanic inspired Freeling to look at incorporating it into other games.
 His first attempt was similar to his attempt with capture by approach, he simply added the concept to International draughts.
 His reasoning was that it would speed up the game, allowing for quicker entry into the mid and late game.
 The way it worked out, however, was largely to create gridlock and slow down the game considerably as it added "defensive" capabilities to both sides without adding any compensating offense.
 Freeling eventually abandoned the concept in draughts until 15 years later when he encountered Croda.

-Croda was invented in 1995 by Ljuban Dedić of Croatia, Associate Professor of Mathematics at the University of Split and the 1989 International Checkers Champion of the former Yugoslavia.
+Croda was invented in 1995 by Ljuban Dedić.
 A variant of Turkish draughts, Croda was the result of a search for a checkers variant with the smallest percentage of draws.
-In it Ljuban Dedić replaced the sideways movement of the man in Turkish draughts with a diagonally forwards movement, and filled the back rank with men for a total of 24 compared to Turkish draughts' 16.
+In it Dedić replaced the sideways movement of the man in Turkish draughts with a diagonally forwards movement, and filled the back rank with men for a total of 24 compared to Turkish draughts' 16.
 He also replaced Turkish draught's rule of removal of captured pieces during a turn with removal of captured pieces at the end of the turn.

 Croda inspired Freeling to apply his concept of linear movement to a draughts game.

-Since its creation, Dameo has been featured in an article by Freeling in Abstract Games... for the competitive thinker, has online tournaments on Littlegolem, Brainking, and igGamecenter, and was reviewed by the Belarusian checkers player Aleh Tapalnitski, who also wrote a book on its strategy.
+Dameo has been featured in an article by Freeling in Abstract Games... for the competitive thinker, has online tournaments on Littlegolem, Brainking, and igGamecenter.
+Belarusian checkers player Aleh Tapalnitski wrote a book on its strategy.